devinit/datahub/tools/readme.md

 lessToJs.js
 ____________

-Gets semantic theme variables and site variables and merges them together out puts the results as es6 exports in one file
+Gets semantic theme variables and site variables, merges them together & out puts the results as es6 exports in one file

 pullApiData.js